| Title: | Quantitative features for mass spectrometry data |

 multiple rows to one row (e.g. "peptides" to "proteins").

-One parent to multiple children AssayLink
+One parent to multiple children AssayLink: for instance "peptides"

 to "normpeptides" and "proteins".

-Multiple parents to one child AssayLink
+Multiple parents to one child AssayLink: links the rows between

 multiple assays to a single assays where some rows in different